February 28, 2023

 But obviously, cash is important, and students only have so much time!

 Finding a paid internship related to your field of study should be high on your priority list, especially in your junior or senior year.
+Paid internships commonly pay more than regular student jobs on or off campus since the work is often more specialized.

 If you’re interested in taking the internship route, Internships.com is a good place to find opportunities.
 You can also search for internships on normal job search websites.